MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5802-scenario-include.md

-Help you track the costs incurred during the production process.
+Helps you track cost in the production process.